 No matter how often you get to class, there will always be someone fitter than you.
 If you’ve hit a plateau, seeing someone with rock hard abs on the bike next to you is as likely to discourage as to inspire.
 A new pair of leggings or colorful workout tank could be just what you need to remember the progress you already have made.
 Choose an outfit that highlights the body parts you’re proud of and claim a spot in the front of the room near a mirror so that you can admire your best assets.

-Claim the first row
+Schedule a class & claim the first row

 Being in the front row has several benefits.
 For starters, you’re more likely to put in more effort when all eyes are on you.
 You’ll also get more attention from the instructor.
 And if you can’t get your mind off of that stressful meeting you had earlier in the day or all of the emails waiting for you after class, snagging a spot in the front of the room will help you stay in the moment.